Tonikiller10000/8BitProcessor/README.md

 ### Description:
-This is a series of 3 (*not finished) modules witch make an functional 8 bit processor for educational purposes.
+This is a series of 3 at the moment, modules witch make an functional 8 bit processor for educational purposes.
 After testing each module board separatly, I will make a big board with all of them.

 Modules:
 - [ALU](https://github.com/Tonikiller10000/8BitProcessor/tree/main/Processor_ALU_V1.0)